June Clyne: COSRT Accredited Sexual & Relationship Psychotherapist

 See EMDR UK & Ireland for more information (www.emdrassociation.org.uk)

 Translate This Page

 Psychosexual & Relationship Therapy deals with all issues regarding sex, sexuality and human relationships.
 It is talk therapy.
 PSRT treatment by a qualified practitioner addresses a sexual dysfunction or emotional block within a relationship or with an individual.
-Psychosexual Therapy (aka sex therapy) has a proven success rate and takes referrals from Urologists, Gynecologists, GPs, Counsellors, Psychotherapists or similar professionals to look at physiological and psychological problems which are causing distress.
-However, you do not need to be referred by another health professional, you can contact me directly.
+Psychosexual Therapy has a proven success rate and takes referrals from Urologists, Gynecologists, GPs, Counsellors, Psychotherapists or similar professionals to look at physiological and psychological problems which are causing distress.
+However, you do not need to be referred by another health professional, you can contact me directly during office hours.